SWAIT Reno 2026

 Hannah is a Special Agent with the US Forest Service.
 She has been investigating wildland fires for nearly 10 years and has been part of investigations on multiple large Rocky Mountain region fires including the Marshall and Cameron Peak Fires in Colorado and the Mullen and Elk Fires in Wyoming.
 She is stationed in Laramie, WY where she also worked as a uniformed officer for the Forest Service for six years before becoming a Special Agent.

-Class Topic: Leveraging Technology in Wildland Investigations
+Class Topic: Leveraging Technology in Wildfire Investigations

 Class Synopsis: This class will go in depth into the investigation of the Sugarloaf Fire in Wyoming.
 After the origin and cause investigation was completed, multiple investigative techniques including search warrants for digital data were utilized, allowing the investigator to identify and charge the suspects.